org-emotion-researcher/DeepFace-Demonstration/README.md

 - Disgusted
 - Fearful

 In addition, **DeepFace** also detects "neutral" emotions.
-Additionally, in the final visualizations of the example videos, not all emotions may appear.
+Additionally, in the final visualisations of the example videos, not all emotions may appear.
 This is because:
 1. Some emotions may not be expressed in the video.
 2. The default threshold of 80% excludes low-confidence emotions to reduce clutter

 ## Overview

-This project analyzes emotions in any videos using **DeepFace** and generates three types of outputs:
+This project analyses emotions in any videos using **DeepFace** and generates three types of outputs:
 - **Detailed CSV/Excel analysis reports**: Comprehensive data files containing emotion scores for each frame.
 - **Static emotion distribution plots**: Visual representations of overall emotional trends.
-- **Animated timeline visualizations**: Dynamic timelines showing how emotions evolve throughout the video.
+- **Animated timeline visualisations**: Dynamic timelines showing how emotions evolve throughout the video.

 Furthermore the following has been included:
 - **Visualised Example Analysis**: You can download this recommended depiction of the analysis of our exemplary videos under [this link](https://drive.proton.me/urls/2GPMK16D38#jHc1r4JrN2N7).
 This has been manually edited with a movie editing tool to show the visualisation created within this project in combination with the videos in parallel.